Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Yeah-huh.
 I once rocked a boy’s world so good he called me *‘daddy.’"* Miller’s grin should have been a felony.

-"Uh… look, I, uh…" Jack began.
+"Uh... look, I, uh..."
+Jack began.
 She shut him up with a hand on his shoulder.

 "Hey.
 It’s okay.
 Look, Deacon has this whole *‘don’t shit where you eat’* rule," she said.
 "I think she’s crazy, but if you wanna do things her way that’s cool.
 Just say so."

-"…Thanks."
+"...Thanks."

 She smirked.
 "Let me know when you come to your senses."

 "God."
-Jack rolled his eyes and giggled. "...Am I seriously that….?"
+Jack rolled his eyes and giggled. "...Am I seriously that....?"

 "It’s the accent.
 And your abs.
 And you’re good with your hands..."